Prior Learning Assessment Program

 Equivalent credit awarded via Prior Learning Assessment may not be transferable to a Bachelor’s degree program.
 However, students should check directly with the intended transfer institution to determine transferability and/or the possibility of applying for a similar credit equivalency award process at the transfer school.

 Students begin the PLA process by completing, signing and submitting an application.
-The PLA Application is available online and at the Student Services area of each campus location (Newtown, UBC, LBC).
+The PLA Application is available online, in the Advising and Transfer Office in the Rollins building on the Newtown campus, and at the Student Services area of each campus location (Newtown, UBC, LBC).
 All students should feel free to contact the Office of Prior Learning Assessment directly for advice regarding their questions, concerns, and/or developing their individualized PLA plan.
 In order to complete the PLA Application the student should:

 1) Carefully consider the course requirements for their Bucks Program of Study.

-2) Review the course syllabus, to understand the course objectives of the course for which PLA is being sought.
+2) Review the Master Course Outline, to understand the course objectives of the course for which PLA is being sought.

 3) Consider whether their prior learning has included mastery of the course objectives for any specific course(s) in their Bucks Program of Study.

 4) Identify any course(s) to potentially challenge for equivalent credit.

 5) Determine which course(s) they propose to challenge and indicate this on the PLA Application.

 6) Explore, with the PLA advisor if desired, the pathways available to document their prior learning that led to mastery of the course objectives.